Mississippi Highway 13: Route description

 MS 13 travels through farmland as it passes through Lena, where it has intersections with MS 500 and MS 487, before continuing through rural to come to an end at an intersection with MS 25 just southwest of Carthage, back along the banks of the Pearl River.

 History

 MS 13W

 MS 13 was originally designated in 1932.
 It had at one time, designated in 1941, a spur route, Mississippi Highway 13W (MS 13W), which represented what is now MS 35 south of Columbia.
-It was eventually became renumbered as a southern extension of MS 35.
+It eventually became renumbered as a southern extension of MS 35.

 Columbia rerouting

 MS 13 did not originally bypass downtown Columbia as it does today.
 It originally entered the city from the south as Lumberton Road before becoming concurrent with MS 198/MS 35 (S High School Avenue; then part of US 98).
 They headed north along High School Avenue past some businesses and neighborhoods before coming to an intersection with Broad Street.
 MS 198 heads east (right) along Broad Street while MS 13/MS 35 headed west (left) along Broad Street to enter downtown.
 MS 13/MS 35 now curved northward (right) onto Main Street at the Marion County Courthouse and then passed through the downtown area.
 The highway then left downtown and passed through neighborhoods, where MS 35 had split off (right) onto W Lafayette Street (then Martin Luther King Jr. Drive), and continued north on Main Street through an industrial area before leaving Columbia and heading north towards Prentiss.
 This entire alignment was composed of two-lane streets and never crossed a bridge over the Pearl River.